ProsperWorks/copper-sdk/examples/basic_iframe/README.md

-A sample app for pw-app-sdk
+A sample app for copper-sdk
 ===========================

 ## Development